mhagenow01/FBFransac/README.md

 #### Conclusions and Future Work
-Greater robustness to noise, occlusions, further testing on situations Based on error, tell the robot to adjust its view for a better recognition?

 The results suggest that this algorithm is, in many ways, on par with others in the field.
 It shows the potential to beat other competing algorithms, and even compare favorably against modern neural network approaches if this were refined significantly.
 However, currently this implementation is still in its technical infancy.
 There are a number of improvements that could be made to improve the practicality, and accuracy.
 The most signficant of which is the concept of "culling space" as we look for objects.
 Currently, if we fail to find a keypoint at a certain radius, we don't gain any information and might sample the same region at the same radius again.
 This is highly problematic when the target object represents a very small portion of the scene.
 If a region could be determined to *not* contain an object, the convergence of the algorithm would be sped up dramatically.

 Secondly, this algorithm was designed with a highly parallel hardware platform in mind.
 The search for keypoints is simple and can be completely parallelized to take advantage of modern GPUs.
 We expect that this would, again, dramatically improve the performance of this algorithm.